 What is Functional Dry Needling/ IMS (Intramuscular Stimulation)?

 Dry Needling is a general term for a therapeutic treatment procedure that involves multiple advances of a filament needle into the muscle in the area of the body which produces pain and typically contains a ‘Trigger Point’.
-There is no injectable solution and typically the needle which is used is very thin.
+There is no injectable solution and typically the needle used is very thin.
 Most patients will not even feel the needle penetrate the skin, but once it has and is advanced into the muscle, the feeling of discomfort can vary drastically from patient to patient.
 Usually a healthy muscle feels very little discomfort with insertion of the needle; however, if the muscle is sensitive and shortened or has active trigger points within it, the subject may feel a sensation like a muscle cramp — which is often referred to as a ‘twitch response’.
 The twitch response also has a biochemical characteristic to it which likely affects the reaction of the muscle, symptoms, and response of the tissue.

 Dry needling is an effective treatment for acute and chronic pain, rehabilitation from injury, and even pain and injury prevention, with very few side effects.
 This technique is powerful in finding and eliminating neuromuscular dysfunction that leads to pain and functional deficits.